ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

         SHOULD use the "https" scheme even if the resource will also resolve using the "http" scheme.

-    -   Research institutions are RECOMMENDED to use a persistent URL pointing to established organizational ontology identifier -- whether managed directly or by a third-party service such as a [GRID](https://grid.ac/institutes) -- as their canonical "source" URL.
+    -   When the URL is being used to represent an organization or a well defined child organization within a "[source](#source)" field, it is RECOMMENDED to use a URL as a persistent organizational ontology identifier, whether managed directly or by a third-party service such as [GRID](https://grid.ac/institutes) when reasonable to do so.

 3. The URL SHOULD also be as short as reasonably possible while avoiding collisions, and MUST NOT exceed 255 characters.